 - Any many more options

-- Pick-up your NMU laptop (for full-time students/8 credits a semester) according to the distribution schedule of your starting semester.
-NOTE: You will need your Wildcat Express ID (see below) to pick up your laptop on campus.
-Laptops may be picked up at Micro Repair in the lower level of the LRC after fall distribution or for winter semester.
-Be sure to view NMU's laptop policies.
-If you are a web-based full-time student and would like to use a NMU laptop, see the off-campus laptop policy and contact (906) 227-2818.
-Students that are not full-time may choose to rent a laptop.
-See the Computer Rental Policy for information.
+- Pick-up your NMU mobile device (for full-time students/8 credits a semester) according to the distribution schedule of your starting semester.
+NOTE: You will need your Wildcat Express ID (see below) to pick up your mobile device on campus.
+Mobile devices may be picked up at Micro Repair in the lower level of the LRC after fall distribution or for winter semester.
+Be sure to view NMU's mobile device policies.
+If you are a web-based full-time student and would like to use a NMU mobile device, see the off-campus mobile device policy and contact (906) 227-2818.
+Students that are not full-time may choose to rent a mobile device See the Mobile Device Rental Policy for information.

 Master's degree requirements